robinflew/Newsletter-Signup/README.md

 # Newsletter-Signup
 A basic signup page to sign up to a Newsletter.
-This project is focused on backend work using node.js, Heroku and Mailchimp.and
+This project is focused mainly on backend work.
+I have used node.js, Heroku and Mailchimp for this particular project.